 The Mazoola virtual debit card is a free debit card for kids since it has no fees.
 It offers basic features such as automatic allowances and the ability to set savings goals, make peer-to-peer payments and even set chores.
 The Mazoola app makes it easy for you to track your kids’ spending and is compliant with the Children’s Online Privacy Protection Act.

 9. Till Debit Card

 Till Financial offers a family banking platform specifically designed to help kids become savvy spenders.
 It offers parents several ways to contribute to the account and even share access with other family members.
 Parents can also set conditions for spending and repayment by creating an agreement in the app.
 Till does not charge any fees.

-Chase First Banking is a debit card for kids powered by Greenlight and intended for ages 6 to 17.
+Chase First Banking is a debit card intended for ages 6 to 17.
 To open an account, you need to be a Chase customer.
 With Chase First Banking, your kids can learn how to spend, save and earn with their very own card.

 As a parent, you can monitor and control your child’s spending and help them build good money habits.
 You can also assign chores, manage allowances and set up multiple saving goals.
 Chase First Banking has no monthly service fee, and there’s no charge to withdraw money from Chase ATMs.

 The account is jointly owned by the parent, who must be an Alliant Credit Union member, and the teen.
 Teens can earn up to 0.25% annual percentage yield with easy eligibility criteria like opting in to e-statements and receiving one electronic deposit per month, and there are no monthly fees or account minimums.
-There are over 80,000 fee-free ATMs and up to $20 per month in ATM rebates.
+Alliant offers over 80,000 fee-free ATMs and up to $20 per month in ATM rebates.

 Money Teen Checking is Capital One’s free account for kids ages 8 and older.
 It comes with a debit card and a mobile app to help your children learn about money management.

 Current offers a banking option designed for families.
-The app offers total parental control while still giving your teen the freedom to spend, save and manage money.
+The app provides total parental control while still giving your teen the freedom to spend, save and manage money.
 With Current, your teen can make purchases, set savings goals, transfer money and even donate to charity.
 There’s no minimum balance requirement or activation fee, but Current does charge $36 per teen per year.